 What is your food philosophy?

-My food philosophy is simple- eat foods that nourish your body and make you feel good.
+My food philosophy is simple- eat to feel good.
 The best kind of food is food that doesn’t just make you feel good when you’re eating it, but afterwards too.
 Personally, I don’t follow any particular diet out there, I’ve just experimented and learned what works for my body and what doesn’t.
 I eat a mostly plant based diet with some fish and avoid refined sugar and gluten.
 Every body is different and it’s really worth taking the time to experiment and find what’s best for you.
 Eating well shouldn’t be about giving up things, least of all taste!

 How do I start?

-Start by making easy, gradual changes to your diet like swapping cow’s milk for almond milk or pasta for courgetti or quinoa.
+Start by making easy, gradual changes to your diet like swapping cow’s milk for almond milk.
 Don’t cut out major food groups all at once as this isn’t sustainable and you won’t be able to pin point changes in how you feel.
 Make gradual changes and take note of how they make you feel, if you notice benefits from certain changes then keep them up.
 Doing things gradually means you won’t feel deprived, which is much more sustainable in the long run.
 You’ll be surprised how eating well really does make you stop craving junk food, the more you do it the more you’ll love it!
 I absolutely love the way I eat, I feel so much better and everything tastes incredible.